By Dr Aditya Sharma

 The most common symptom of testicular cancer is a lump or swelling in one or both testicles.
 However, it’s important to note that not all lumps are cancerous.
 Here are some signs to be aware of:

-Change in Nipple AppearanceEnlargement or tenderness of the breast tissue (gynecomastia).
+- Change in nipple appearance: In some cases, enlargement or tenderness of the breast tissue (gynecomastia) can be a symptom.

 Testicular Self-Examination: A Powerful Tool